My Mission for the Perfect Picture

 The pocket film camera is a thing of the past, even though my father keeps asking me if I’m using his old Minox spy camera from the 1960s.

 Over the past few years, I’ve recruited a couple different cameras to try and satisfy my craving to take the perfect photo.
-And believe me, as my two year old boy keeps moving faster and faster, it’s getting harder and harder.
+And believe me, as my boy keeps moving faster and faster, it’s getting harder and harder.

 I know part of the problem is taking pictures in low light.
 We’ll come back to that…